The Proud Rebel

 The Proud Rebel is a 1958 American Technicolor Western film directed by Michael Curtiz, with a screenplay by Joseph Petracca and Lillie Hayward that was based on a story by James Edward Grant.
 It is the story of a widowed Confederate veteran and his mute son who struggle to make a new life among sometimes hostile neighbors in the Midwest.
 Despite the implications of the title, the main character in "The Proud Rebel" does not dwell much on his Southern past, but finds his life complicated by sectional prejudice.
+Many of the Yankee male town folk refer to him disdainfully, however, as 'Reb', while noting his proud refusal to compromise his values for any price.

 The film stars Alan Ladd, Olivia de Havilland, Dean Jagger, David Ladd and Cecil Kellaway and features Harry Dean Stanton (credited as Dean Stanton) in an early film appearance.

 Plot

-A former Confederate soldier, John Chandler (Alan Ladd) has come to an Illinois town with his 10-year-old son David (David Ladd) to see Dr. Enos Davis (Cecil Kellaway).
-The boy was struck mute after witnessing his mother's death in a fire, and hasn't spoken a word since.
+A former Confederate soldier, John Chandler has come to an Illinois town with his 10-year-old son David to see Dr. Enos Davis.
+The boy was struck mute after witnessing his mother burned to death when Union soldiers set fire to their homestead, and has not spoken a word since.
 Dr. Davis recommends an operation by a doctor he knows in Minnesota.

-In the street outside Dr. Davis' office, John has his and David's expertly trained dog, Lance, clear the road of a flock of sheep being herded through town.
-The sheep belong to rancher Harry Burleigh (Dean Jagger) and his sons, Jeb (Harry Dean Stanton) and Tom (Tom Pittman), who try to steal the dog.
-John fights them while a passing stranger, Linnett Moore (Olivia de Havilland), keeps David safe and out of the way.
-Harry knocks out John, pours whiskey on him, then tells the sheriff about being attacked by a drunk.
+In the street outside Dr. Davis' office, Chandler tells his expert sheepdog, Lance, to clear the road of a flock of sheep being herded through town.
+The sheep belong to rancher Harry Burleigh and his sons, Jeb and Tom; trained dogs are extremely valuable and they try to steal it.
+Chandler fights them while a passing stranger, Linnett Moore, keeps David safe and out of the way.
+Harry knocks out Chandler, pours whiskey on him, then tells the sheriff about being attacked by a drunk.

-John must pay $30 or serve 30 days in jail.
+Chandler must pay $30 or serve 30 days in jail.
 Linnett intervenes, suggesting to the sheriff that Chandler can work off the debt on her farm.
 In exchange she offers to cover the fine, so that he will be released.
-John disagrees at first, but is won over by her decency.
-Over the course of time, he discovers that Linnett is being pressured by the overbearing Burleigh to sell her land.
-It transpires that her land is blocking the easy passage of his sheep to pasture and the railroad.
-Gradually, John and Linnett grow closer, despite John being determined to remain aloof, knowing he and his son will leave soon.
+Chandler disagrees at first, but is won over by her decency.
+Over time, he discovers that Linnett is being pressured by the overbearing Burleigh to sell her land, which blocks the easy passage of his sheep to pasture and the railroad.
+Gradually, Chandler and Linnett grow closer, despite Chandler being determined to remain aloof, knowing he and his son will leave soon.